Municipal Court

 Can I take a class to get all my points removed?

-No. If you are wanting more points reduced from your ticket than what is outlined, you will have to appear on the court date/time that is listed on your citation and speak with the Prosecutor.
+If you are wanting more points reduced from your ticket than what is outlined on your citation, you will have to appear on the court date/time that is listed on your citation and speak with the Prosecutor.

 What happens if I miss my court date?